 • Retinol is also best applied after cleansing and toning on DRY skin.
 Damp skin can make it absorb too quickly and increase the possibility of irritation.

 • You only need a pea-sized amount or less when using Retinol serums.
 If you use too much it can cause that unnecessary irritation and even if you think you can tolerate more, you really don’t need it.

 • Make sure to avoid the eye, nose, and mouth areas as this can lead to dryness and irritation.

 • Use Retinols 1-2x a week to start and see how your skin responds.
 You can slowly increase the number of days per week if your skin can tolerate it.
 You can eventually work up to daily use, however, you do not need to use Retinoids 7 nights a week to get results.

 • Be patient.
 Retinoids can take time to show results.
 It can take up to 4-6 months to really start to see deep and meaningful results.

-• Our niacinamide serum pairs VERY well with retinol and they can easily be used in a routine together.
+• Our Niacinamide Booster Serum pairs VERY well with Retinol and they can easily be used in a routine together.

 Here's the Retinol Sandwich routine breakdown:

-Step 3: Next, apply a pea-sized amount of your Retinol Serum or Firm & Lift Serum to your face, neck, and décolleté, allowing the product to fully absorb into the skin.
+Step 3: Next, apply a pea-sized amount of your Firm & Lift Serum to your face, neck, and décolleté, allowing the product to fully absorb into the skin.

-Step 4: Finally, apply a second layer of moisturizer or facial oil.
+Step 4: Finally, apply a second layer of moisturizer or 30% Vitamin C Dry Oil.